Home

 Rd.
 Mason Recorder.

-(As you exit the Alley turn to your right go to the next block and turn left again.)
+(As you exit the Alley turn left and go to the next block then turn right at Philadelphia Street.)

 This is the same church that our late Brother Frederick Dalcho was a rector of at one time.